What to Know About That Hot Spot on Your Dog

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-Your Monstera might be the only living thing looking forward to the summer humidity.
-Clammy weather is associated with everything from frizzy hair to sweat necklaces to disease-carrying mosquitoes.
-For dogs — whose seasonal allergies are likely already flaring up this spring just like yours — hot spots could soon also be of concern.
-Dogs and cats can suffer from hot spots anytime of the year, but some veterinarians have dubbed them “summer sores” because they’re more common in super-hot and sticky temperatures.
+Your monstera might be the only living thing looking forward to the summer humidity.
+As much as we look forward to chilling by the pool under the sun, the sticky weather also brings everything from frizzy hair to sweat necklaces to disease-carrying mosquitoes.
+For dogs — whose seasonal allergies are likely already flaring up, just like yours — hot spots are another summertime concern.
+Dogs and cats can suffer from hot spots anytime of the year, but some veterinarians have dubbed them “summer sores” because they’re more common in super-hot and moist temperatures.

 When a hot spot appears on your dog’s skin — one that’s red, flaky, and sometimes full of puss — you’ll want to know how to treat it ASAP.
 Thankfully, there are lots of ways to remedy the topical infections at home, as long as they aren’t too serious.
 First and foremost, though, you have to be able to spot them.
 Below, I’ll break down how to do just that — plus the different severities of hot spots on dogs, at-home treatments, and most importantly, when it’s time to seek professional help.